Centers of Gravity Calculator

 Suppliers come with supplier transport costs.
 Including suppliers means that Center of Gravity locations should move towards suppliers.
 But only as long as total transport costs decrease.

 Besides customers, suppliers also pull Center of Gravity locations, but in 'opposite' direction, and usually relatively less hard, as supplier transport is relatively less expensive than customer transport.
-See section Parameters & Constraints - subsection Transport rates.
+See section Parameters & Constraints - Transport rates.

-Centers-of-Gravity Calculator supports 4 supply options that determine how supply flows are constructed.
+Centers of Gravity Calculator supports 4 supply options that determine how supply flows are constructed.

 1. Each supplier delivers to closest warehouse only